visgl/luma.gl/docs/api-reference/webgl/device-pixels.md

 ## useDevicePixels

-`luma.gl` provides control over this behavior using `AnimationLoop`'s `useDevicePixels` prop.
+`luma.gl` provides control over this behavior using `AnimationLoop`'s [`useDevicePixels`](/docs/api-reference/core/animation-loop.md) prop.
 When `useDevicePixels` is set to true (default), it will use device's full retina/HD resolution for rendering, when `useDevicePixels` is false, it will use the same resolution as the screen window (CSS window).

+As an experimental API, a custom ratio (Number) can be set to `useDevicePixels` prop, to use smaller or bigger ratio than actual device pixel ratio.
+This is for more advanced use cases, using the default value (`true`) is recommended for this prop.
+For any advanced use cases, when a value higher than actual device pixel ratio is used, `luma.gl` will first try to allocate internal resources to match this ratio, if it fails, it will reduce this ratio by half, until resources are successfully created.

+When a custom ratio is used, `window.devicePixel` ratio can't be used for converting between CSS and Device locations, instead following helper methods should be used.

 ## Methods